 Restrictions.
-The following restrictions apply to all credit earned by examination whether by a college-prepared examination, CEEB or CLEP:
+The following restrictions apply to all credit earned by examination by a college-prepared examination.

 1. Students must be currently enrolled before credit by examination can be recorded on the permanent record.
-2. Credit by examination may be earned only if the student has not already earned credit in a similar lower- and upper-division course.
+2. Credit by examination may be earned only if the student has not already earned credit in a similar lower- or upper-division course.
 3. A maximum of 24 quarter hours by examination may be counted toward a baccalaureate degree excluding validation examinations.
 4. An "S" grade is recorded on the permanent record and the grade-point average is not affected.
-Students must earn a grade no lower than "B" on college prepared examinations in order to receive credit (except Nursing, see p.
-212).
+Students must earn a grade no lower than "C" on college prepared examinations in order to receive credit (except Nursing, see p.
+237).
 Unsuccessful attempts are not recorded.
 5. Challenge examinations, including CEEB and CLEP, may not be repeated.
-6. Repeat course work is not open to credit by examination.
-7. Credit by examination may not be established for remedial course work.
-8. Credit by examination may not be earned to make up "F" grades.
+6. Repeat course work and F grades are not open to credit by examination.